 CT Acquisition

 For the CT component of the SPECT/CT scan, this Profile only addresses the aspects related to the quantitative accuracy of the SPECT image.
 The focus is on attenuation correction and anatomical localization only.
 This profile does not describe a diagnostic CT scan.
-For attenuation correction of the head, it is likely that the CT can be acquired with not more than 80-to-120 keV, 30 mAs or less, and a pitch of 1.0-to-1.5.
+When CT is used for attenuation correction only, the CT can be performed with 5 – 10 mAs, and when used for anatomic localization the CT can be performed with 30 – 60 mAs (with 120 kVp, pitch 1.375).
+This is based on Image Wisely guidelines.